 But don’t lose hope!
 Customer journey mapping could be the answer.
 In this blog, we’ll cover the basics of customer journey mapping and how to use this exercise to better serve your customers.

 Customer journey mapping is a strategic exercise that involves creating a visual storyline of your customers’ interactions with your brand – a customer journey map.
 Customer journey maps depict various types of customer interaction, from buying a product online, searching for specific information on your website or airing grievances on social media.

 The reasons for creating a customer journey map include understanding the journey your customers take to convert.
-Each individual journey can then be scrutinized and service gaps detected using visualization.
-It’s also a valuable tool that can be used to forecast and optimize future paths your customers may take (i.e., when releasing a new product to market).
+Each individual journey can then be scrutinised and service gaps detected using visualisation.
+It’s also a valuable tool that can be used to forecast and optimise future paths your customers may take (i.e., when releasing a new product to market).

 It’s all about understanding the customer experience so that you know exactly how to improve it.